ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/OutOfOffice/out-of-office-process.md

 Out Of Office request Process
 -----

-- When employee submits a request and creates a Task for Employee's Reports_To Manager.
+- When employee submits a request and it creates a Task for Employee's Reports_To Manager.
 - Email has been sent to Reports_To Manager about the new task and also notification sent to if employee notified any employee while creating.
 - The Request will be created with **Pending Manager Approval** status.
 - The Reports_To Manager approve or reject the task with in 48 hours.